ctavispost/personalPortfolio/random.md

 </article>

 <article class="medBreak aboutContainer contMaxwidth">
-  <h2 class="dispInline leadingOne">Shortly</h2>
+  <h2 class="leadingOne">Shortly</h2>
-  <p class="aboutText dispInline">after breakfast one morning, my little boy turned to me and declared, "Dadda, I'm hungry, and I don't want fruit."
+  <p class="aboutText">after breakfast one morning, my little boy turned to me and declared, "Dadda, I'm hungry, and I don't want fruit."
 We had apples, cherries, raspberries, and blueberries at hand.</p>

   <p class="aboutText">"If you say you're hungry, but you won't eat fruit you like, you aren't hungry," I informed him.
 "We've had this conversation before."</p>